cody-p/observer-bot/README.md

 # observer-bot
 Basic administration bot.
 ONLY has administration features, no other junk.
-Still in beta, not really ready to use yet.
+Still in beta, but usable.
 The bot is currently intended to be a single server, self hosted bot.
 It is unknown if this will change in the future.

 ## Use
 You must add the bot's token to a file named "token" in the execution directory in order for the bot to start.

 ## Features
 Configurable.
 Will generate a default config (config.ini) if none is present.
+If the config is changed while the bot is running, the "reload" command must be used for it to take effect.

 Reposts messages that are quickdeleted.
 Channel to repost is configurable; if invalid or left blank in config, will be reposted wherever the deletion happened.

-Toss, untoss, timer, and purge commands.
+Has toss, untoss, timer, purge, and anonymous report commands.

-Use the =help command for more info.
+Use the =help command for more commands.

 ## Planned features
 * Make quickdelete have a channel blacklist